-These attacks manipulate the target into taking some form of action, which often include providing confidential information.
-Common examples of social engineering attacks include emails that look normal but actually contain hidden links with viruses (phishing emails), pretexting phone calls where the cybercriminal acts like a trusted source and then engages the employee to divulge sensitive information, and searching unlocked trash and recycling bins to discover valuable information that could be used in a future attack.
+Social engineering attacks manipulate the targeted employee into taking some form of action, which often includes providing confidential information.
+Social engineering attacks can come in the form of emails that look normal but actually contain hidden links with viruses (phishing emails), pretexting phone calls where the cybercriminal acts like a trusted source and then engages the employee to divulge sensitive information, or even physically searching unlocked trash and recycling bins to discover valuable information that could be used in a future attack.

 - Have a data security policy (and communicate it).
 A data security policy should be used to define approved methods to securely transfer or share data and define restricted methods to help stop the use of unsupported or unsafe services and applications.
-They should include information about email policies, mobile devices, social networking, how to detect scams and malicious threats, and internet usage.
-These policies should be documented, communicated (multiple times), enforced, and periodically reviewed and updated.
+Data security policies should also include details about acceptable use of email, web browsers, mobile devices, and social networking sites.
+Data security policies are most effective when they are well documented, communicated, enforced, regularly reviewed, and updated as needed.

 - Understand user agreements.
 All data hosting services have user agreements that outline their terms and conditions.
-While these may be arduous to read, it’s important to understand the fine print.
-You need to be careful you are not consenting to allow the provider direct access to your business data and customer information.
-In addition, it’s important to understand third-party security policies and standards to protect your data within their hosting environment.
+While these may be arduous to read, it’s important to understand the fine print about what data is being collected or shared.

 Don’t let the threat of a cyberattack keep you up at night.
 To avoid a catastrophe, you need to have cybersecurity solutions in place and thorough knowledge about the different kinds of cyberattacks out there.
 A secure organization is a prepared organization.